reflectoring/reflectoring.github.io/_posts/2021-09-19-spring-scheduler.md

 After enabling scheduling, we will add jobs to our application for scheduling.
 We can turn any method in a Spring bean for scheduling by adding the `@Scheduled` annotation to it.

-The `@Scheduled` is a method-level annotation applied at runtime to mark the method to be scheduled.
+The `@Scheduled` is a [method-level annotation](https://docs.oracle.com/javase/tutorial/java/annotations/index.html) applied at runtime to mark the method to be scheduled.
 It takes one attribute from `cron`, `fixedDelay`, or `fixedRate` for specifying the schedule of execution in different formats.

 The annotated method needs to fulfill two conditions:
 1. The method should not have a return type and so return `void`.
 For methods that have a  return type, the returned value is ignored when invoked through the scheduler.
 2. The method should not accept any input parameters.

 In the next sections, we will examine different options for specifying the scheduler to trigger the scheduled jobs.
-The `@Scheduled` is a method level [annotation](https://docs.oracle.com/javase/tutorial/java/annotations/index.html) and we need to add it on a method of a Spring Bean class.
-We can provide parameters to the annotations to specify if we wish the method to be executed on a fixed interval or at a specific schedule of time and date:

-* `fixedRate`: The method is run on periodic intervals even if the last invocation may still be running
-* `fixedDelay`: Starts the timer for the next execution only after an execution has finished.

-Let us look at their behavior by running the example.

 ## Running the Job with Fixed Delay
 We use the `fixedDelay` attribute to configure a job to run after a fixed delay which means the interval between the end of the previous job and the beginning of the new job is fixed.